jihyunlab/crypto/README.md

 Cipher.create(CIPHER.AES_256_CBC, key).decrypt.uint8Array(encrypted, iv);
 ```

-If the algorithm you want to use is not defined, you can enter the algorithm directly and select the input and output types for the encrypted and decrypted text.\
+If the algorithm you want to use is not defined, you can enter the algorithm directly and select the input and output types for the text.\
 The input algorithm and input and output text types must be types defined in Node.js.

 ```javascript